High-dimensional copula variational approximation through transformation: Skew-Normal Copula Approximation

 In approximations A3--A8, a factor structure with $k=5$ factors is used for the variance (A3) or scale matrix (A4) of the distribution, or the copula parameter matrix (A5--A8).
+Thus, A4 extends the approximation of~\cite{ormerod11} to include a factor scale matrix, while A5 and A7 extend the approximation of~\cite{han2016} to have a factor copula parameter matrix and parametric margins constructed from the two transformations.
 For each approximation Table~\ref{tab:polypharm} lists the number of variational parameters $|\bm{\lambda}|$, average lower bound value over the last 1000 steps of the SGA algorithm, and the time to complete 1000 steps using MATLAB on a standard laptop.
 Comparing the lower bound values for A2 and A1, it can be seen that allowing for asymmetry in the margins improves the approximation markedly; although using the skew-normal A4 is not as effective.
 The most accurate approximations are the Gaussian copulas A5 and A7.
-However, it proves much faster to calibrate the copulas constructed through the YJ, rather than the G\&H, transformation.
-The time to complete 1000 SGA steps for A5 and A6 is only 29.8\% and 56.6\% longer compared to A1, making them computationally attractive choices.
+The time to complete 1000 SGA steps for the copula models is almost the same as the non-copula models (e.g. A5 and A7 are only 0.5\% and 1.5\% slower than A3) making them attractive choices.